Rainbow Six Seige settings for Max FPS and performance

 Texture Filtering: Linear.

-LOD Quality: Low or Medium.
+LOD Quality: Set to Low or Medium.

 Shading Quality: Low.